Grad.Dip.(Psych), Post Grad.Dip (Psych), Psych(Clin)

 - Mindfulness training

-Jim is available for appointments on a Monday, Wednesday and Friday, day and evening sessions.
+Jim is available for appointments on a Wednesday, day and evening sessions.